 A Very Present Help

 Father has given us His Word, the Scriptures, as a huge source of comfort, to continuously bring us knowledge and understanding.
 But it is the precious Holy Spirit that enlightens the Scriptures to us, and brings the Scriptures to our remembrance.
-Thus He comforts us, and is a very present help in our time of need (Psalms 107:20; 2Corinthians 6:2; Psalms 46:1).
+This is how He comforts us, as well as being a very present help in our time of need (Psalms 107:20; 2Corinthians 6:2; Psalms 46:1).

 - If you are not sure if you have received the baptism in the Holy Spirit, please see: Have You Received The Holy Spirit Since You Believed?